Josephine Jacobsen: Honors

 Between 1978 and 1979, Jacobsen was Vice President of the Poetry Society of America.
 From 1979 to 1983, she was a member of both the literature panel for the National Endowment for the Arts and of the poetry committee of the Folger Library.
 In 1984, Jacobsen was lecturer for the American Writers Program annual meeting in Savannah, GA.

 In 1993, Jacobsen received the Shelley Memorial Award from the Poetry Society of America.
 In 1994 she was inducted into the American Academy of Arts and Letters.

 In 1997, Jacobsen was awarded the Poets' Prize for her In the Crevice of Time: New and Collected Poems (1995).
-That same year, she received the Poetry Society of America’s highest award, the Robert Frost Medal for Lifetime Achievement in Poetry.
+That same year, she received the Poetry Society of America's highest award, the Robert Frost Medal for Lifetime Achievement in Poetry.
 In part, "the medal honored her legendary generosity in helping younger, struggling poets get their work published, a quality considered rare in her profession."

 Jacobsen received honorary Doctorates of Humane Letters from Goucher College, Notre Dame of Maryland University, Towson University, and Johns Hopkins University.

-Recognition

-Joseph Brodsky praised Jacobsen's poetry for its "reserve, stoic timbre, and its high precision".
+RecognitionJoseph Brodsky praised Jacobsen's poetry for its "reserve, stoic timbre, and its high precision".
 She was known for "elegant, concise phrasing on a wide range of topics and in varied forms" in which she "plumbed questions of identity, interrelatedness and isolation".